 - What its next move might be

 Armed with these forensics, you can effectively detect threats, mitigate impact, and implement corrective measures to prevent similar events re-surfacing in the future.

 SOC 2 is about putting in place well defined policies, procedures, and practices — not just ticking the right compliance checkboxes with point solutions.
 Carrying it out effectively builds trust with customers and end-users about the secure operation of your cloud infrastructure.
-Whereas other compliance mandates (such as SOC 1) simply require you to pass the audit test, SOC 2 goes so far as to require long-lasting internal practices that will ensure the security of customer information (and in turn the longevity) of your business.
+Whereas other compliance mandates (such as SOC 1) simply require you to pass the audit test, SOC 2 goes so far as to require long-term internal practices that will ensure the security of customer information (and in turn the longevity) of your business.
 That’s a very good thing in our book.

 Want to learn more?
 The good news is that Threat Stack can give you full stack security observability and help you quickly and automatically achieve a broad range of SOC 2 compliance regulations in the cloud with each of the above requirements.
 If you want to learn more, here are 9 common questions about SOC 2 compliance, and to help you understand exactly how, we’ve developed a comprehensive SOC 2 overview you can download here.